 Lovely L-Shaped Kitchen Designs And Tips You Can Use From Them

 Busy, busy, busy.
-A heavily patterned backsplash and zoned flooring are the stars of the show in this colourful kitchen.
-A small semi-circular breakfast bar has been implemented at one side of the room to allow guests to socialise with the busy chef, and as a spot for a quick snack or early morning coffee.
+A heavily patterned backsplash and zoned flooring are the stars of the show in this colorful kitchen.
+A small semi-circular breakfast bar has been implemented at one side of the room to allow guests to socialize with the busy chef and as a spot for a quick snack or early morning coffee.

 Block it out.
-This L-shaped kitchen layout with corner window is dominated by a colour block of solid yellow.
-The rectangle overlaps one half of a wall cabinet, and ends up across the window glass as coloured film.
+This L-shaped kitchen layout with a corner window is dominated by a color block of solid yellow.
+The rectangle overlaps one-half of a wall cabinet and ends up across the window glass as colored film.
 Yellow kitchen accessories complement the strong accent.

 Make the space feel more rectangular by adding an area rug.
 Set a tall decorative vase of flowers down on the floor at the units’ end, to soften the look of the hard edge.

 Whip out the sledgehammer – after seeking the advice of a professional!
 If budget allows, open up your disused kitchen wall to the great outdoors with some retractable doors.
 The increased natural light and perceived space will truly transform your kitchen.

 A large picture window looking out to the garden can be hugely satisfying too.
 Note how the Venetian window blinds at this one are wooden to match the horizontal strip around the kitchen base cabinets.
 A couple of geometric succulent planters match the geo backsplash and provide a perfect modern flourish.

 This sweet little grey kitchen is warmed up with gold cabinet handles and natural wood accessories.
 A table with a drop leaf makes a great addition to a small kitchen, allowing the eating space to be maximized or minimized in an instant.

 Focus on what makes you happy. wine glasses are the focal point in this home, highlighted by the glow of strip lights inside glass cases.